 - PDCA and innovation: 2,65,000

 In the 3rd stage, I used the ‘carrot search’ (http://search.carrot2.org/stable/search) which analysis the top few results on the web and throws the results after creating themes.
 The results of four different searches are shown below with the search keyword in the center and the themes around each one of them.
+None of these four analysis indicated any explicit connection with Innovation.

-We want to move PDCA cycle fast
+We all want to move PDCA cycle fast…

-Problem with ‘P’
+Problem with ‘Plan’

 I therefore recommend the following two changes in PDCA to drive innovations better: